nburra/HMS-Sports-App/README.md

 ## Usage

-Break-Free Athletics offers intuitive tools for team and individual management.
+This athletics management platform offers intuitive tools for team and individual management.
 Users can:

 * Log in to access role-specific dashboards (e.g., coach tools, recruiter search).
 * Create player profiles with academic and athletic achievements.